sys-bio/rrplugins/plugins/README.txt

 * tel_auto2000.dll
 This plugin serve as a wrapper for the AUTO2000 continuation and bifurcation library.
-It currently supports bifurcation problems using one continuatio parameter.
+It currently supports bifurcation problems using one continuation parameter.

 See http://tellurium.analogmachine.org/plugins for more details.